Safeguarding at Aberford C of E Primary School

 Technology is moving quickly.

 Online-Safety is an important part of keeping children safe at Aberford C of E Primary School.
 We have extensive security measures in place in school, which are monitored both internally and externally, to help safeguard pupils from potential dangers or unsuitable material.
 Any Online-Safety incidents are recorded and managed.
 Online-Safety is taught to all pupils explaining and demonstrating how to stay safe and behave appropriately online.
+You can read more about this on our computing curriculum page.

 We can only be successful in keeping children safe online if we work with parents to ensure the Online-Safety message is consistent.
 It's vital that parents/carers, teachers, anyone supporting the learning of children today are up-to-date with new technologies and actively look for resources to help ensure that children are using technology, including the internet, safely.
 It is important that parents speak to their children about how they can keep safe and behave appropriately online.
 Please visit our Online Safety page, which is constantly updated with parental support guides however, if you have any concerns about your child's online safety, please see a member of staff as soon as possible.